Student Clubs

 Psychology Club

-The purpose of Psychology Club is to instill an interest in both the subject and career of psychology, as well as to provide an arena for students to socialize in creative and fun ways related to psychology.
+The purpose of the club is to instill an interest in both the subject and career of psychology as well as provide an arena for students to socialize in creative and fun ways related to psychology.

 Sponsor(s):